-\cite{wang2022weed} introduces an enhanced bionic optimization-based transfer neural network to identify weed density and crop growth.
-They obtain an accuracy of 99.39\% in RGB images and 99.53\% for multispectral image data for the classification of three types of crops and weeds.
-To further improve the identification capability, \cite{reedha2022transformer} employs the advanced ViT model combined with high-resolution UAV images to classify crops and weeds.
-These studies demonstrate the advantages of DL models in weed extraction, which can promote the development of precision agriculture.

 \textbf{Crop diseases and pest monitoring:} Crop diseases and insect pests have become the primary factors that reduce agricultural production, causing a large loss in crop yields worldwide.
 Traditionally, experts have visually identified pathogen and plant disease symptoms, but the accuracy relies on personal experience and is not suitable for large-scale detections \cite{mahlein2016plant}.
 Nowadays, RS technology for pest monitoring mainly relies on empirical models and ML algorithms \cite{zhang2012detecting, tian2021spectroscopic}.
 The empirical model is relatively simple, but it is vulnerable to external conditions and lacks universality.
 ML methods take into account training errors and generalization abilities, overcoming the affection of environment changes \cite{badnakhe2018evaluation}.

-\cite{alsuwaidi2018feature} proposes an innovative classification framework involving feature selection, novelty detection, and EL to detect plant diseases with high accuracy. \cite{lu2017field} collects hyperspectral data of three types of strawberry plants with mobile platforms.
+Lu et al. \cite{lu2017field} collects hyperspectral data of three types of strawberry plants with mobile platforms.
 They utilize 32 spectral vegetation indices to train stepwise discriminant analysis, fisher discriminant analysis, and KNN algorithms.
-All the classification accuracies of these models are beyond 70\%.
-While \cite{shin2020effect} applies three feature extraction methods (histogram of oriented gradients (HOG), speeded-up robust features (SURF), and gray level co-occurrence matrix (GLCM)) and two supervised learning classifiers (ANN and SVM) to detect strawberry powdery mildew.
+While Shin et al. \cite{shin2020effect} applies three feature extraction methods (histogram of oriented gradients (HOG), speeded-up robust features (SURF), and gray level co-occurrence matrix (GLCM)) and two supervised learning classifiers (ANN and SVM) to detect strawberry powdery mildew.
 They find that ANN and SURF have the highest detection accuracy.
 These examples demonstrate the potential of ML models in detecting crop diseases and pests.